neoforged/.github/primers/1.21.2/index.md

     - `VariantSelector` - A utility for constructing the state definitions from the model descriptor.
 - `net.minecraft.client.renderer.block.model`
     - `BlockModel`
+        - `MISSING_MATERIAL` - The material of the missing block texture.
         - `bake` no longer takes in the `ModelBaker` and `BlockModel`
         - `$LoopException` class is removed
 - `net.minecraft.client.renderer.block.model.multipart.MultiPart` now implements `UnbakedBlockStateModel`